Life for Rent: Commercial performance

-Life for Rent is the fastest selling album by a woman recording artist, passing five million sales mark in just two weeks.
+Life for Rent was the fastest selling album by a woman recording artist, passing five million sales mark in just two weeks.
 It sold 102,500 on the first day, and 400,351 in the first week.
 According to the IFPI, it was the fourth best-selling album worldwide of 2003.
 Also, according to the BPI, Life for Rent was the best-selling album of 2003 in United Kingdom; and the seventh best-selling album between 2000 and 2009 in the country.
 The album spent ten weeks at the top of the UK albums chart.
 It remained on the chart for 54 weeks.
 Also, spent 18 non-consecutive weeks at number one on the European Top 100 Albums chart.
 In the United States, Life for Rent debuted and peaked at number four.
 By October 2003, the album had sold over a million and half copies.
 In Australia the album debuted at number one on the ARIA albums chart, being certified platinum (70,000) copies in its first week.
 It was one of the biggest selling albums of 2003 and went on to be certified six times platinum for sales of over 420,000.
 With this, Dido matched the huge success of her previous effort, No Angel.
 Dido's "Life for Rent Tour" was taken around the world in 2004.
 The album was nominated for "Best British Album" at the 2004 BRIT Awards along with Daniel Bedingfield's Gotta Get Thru This, Blur's Think Tank and The Coral's Magic and Medicine, but they were all beaten by The Darkness's Permission to Land.
 "White Flag" was awarded the 2004 Ivor Novello Award in the category International Hit of the Year.
 Also, in the same year, Life for Rent earned Dido's first Grammy nomination, at the 46th Grammy Awards, in the category Best Female Pop Vocal Performance for the song "White Flag".